Skip to content

 • Post-study job seeker: Germany gives you an 18-month job seeker residence permit after graduation.
 During this time you can work full-time in any job while you look for one matching your degree.

 • Convert to Blue Card or Skilled Worker once you have a qualifying job offer.
+See the post-study visa guide.

 Practical tips